damienld/Tennis-predict/README.md

 ## 8 - Deploy

-loaded CSV contain the following:
+The loaded CSV contain the following:

     - Date: Date of the match
     - TrnId: If of tournament
     - Trn: Name of tournament